Enterprise Vault.cloud™ Archive Administration Help

 Exchange Online V2 (PowerShell)

-API permission use: To get exchange related information like delegated permissions, DL, DDL, and so on.
+API permission use: To get exchange related information like delegated permissions, DL membership, and DDL membership.

 API permission path: Exchange Online Exchange Online > Application permissions > Exchange > Exchange.ManageAsApp